HydroModPy/HydroModPy/validation_cases/analytical/steady/boussinesq_circular_island_piecewise_k_2d/README.md

 - compared quantity: annular mean head profile on land
 - reference: steady radial Boussinesq solution with concentric piecewise `K`
-- for `solver=boussinesq`, the comparison is limited to `r <= 180 m` because the current local backend needs a thin explicit ocean-support ring at the shoreline
+- for `solver=boussinesq`, the comparison is limited to `r <= 180 m` because the current dense runtime still needs a thin explicit ocean-support ring at the shoreline

 Direct execution: